 Harry Evans.
 This man cannot presently be identified.

 George Hart, Lance Corporal, 2927097, Queen’s Own Cameron Highlanders.
-George was the son of John and Margaret Hart, and the husband of Edna May Hart, of Rosemarket.
-He served with the 1st Battalion, Cameron Highlanders.
-The battalion had served with the BEF during the retreat to Dunkirk in 1940, and on their return to England were sent to the Far East in June 1942.
-George was killed in Burma on 4 May 1944.
-He was 33 years old, and is commemorated on the Rangoon Memorial, Myanmar.
+George was the son of John Hart and Margaret Hart, of Motherwell.
+He had enlisted into the Cameron Highlanders prior to the war and was a regular soldier.
+George married Edna Mary Bishton, the daughter of Welsh parents, whilst based near Warminster in 1938.
+Following the outbreak of war, George was posted to France with the 1st Battalion, Cameron Highlanders.
+The battalion joined the BEF on the Maginot Line, but when the Germans swept into France through neutral Holland and Belgium, the BEF was forced to withdraw towards the Channel coast, and George was evacuated from Dunkirk in May 1940.
+After two years on home defence duties, George’s battalion was sent to the Far East in June 1942.
+His wife, Edna Mary Hart, moved to Rosemarket soon afterwards.
+George was killed in Burma on 4 May 1944, at the height of the Battle of Kohima.
+The 33-year-old has no known grave and is commemorated on the Rangoon Memorial, Myanmar.
 George is not commemorated on either of the Rosemarket Memorials.

 Albert Charles John, Shipwright 3rd Class, D/M 14425, Royal Navy.
-Albert was the son of John and Ellen John of Rosemarket.
-He had served throughout the Great War as a shipwright and retired in 1936 after 21 years service.
-Albert was called up in August 1939 and was posted aboard the aircraft carrier H.M.S.
-Courageous.
-On 31 August 1939 she went to her war station at Portland and embarked two squadrons of Fairey Swordfish.
+Albert was born on 27 November 1888, the son of John and Ellen John of Rosemarket.
+He was already a skilled shipwright when he enlisted into the Royal Navy on 17 July 1915 and he served all the way through the Great War and beyond, retiring in 1936 after 21 years service.
+Upon returning to civilian life, Albert went to live at Highmead Road, Carmarthen.
+He was called up in August 1939 and was posted aboard the aircraft carrier HMS Courageous.
+On 31 August 1939, Courageous went to her war station at Portland and embarked two squadrons of Fairey Swordfish aircraft.
 She left Plymouth on the evening of 3 September for an anti-submarine patrol in the Western Approaches, escorted by four destroyers.
 On 17 September 1939 Courageous was about to launch Swordfish when she was struck by two torpedoes which had been fired by the German submarine U-29.
 Courageous sank within 20 minutes, with the loss of over 500 of her crew.
 Albert was 50 years old when he died that day, and is commemorated on the Plymouth Naval Memorial, Devon.
 Albert was one of the first two Pembrokeshire men to die during WW2, the other man, Henry William Davies of Lawrenny, also served aboard Courageous.

 William Thomas John, Gunner, 963351, Royal Artillery.
-William was the son of John and Emily Gladys John, of Rosemarket.
-He served with 112 Battery, 28 Light Anti Aircraft Regiment, Royal Artillery.
-William died on active service, aged 23, on 23 December 1940.
-He is buried at Rosemarket Congregational Chapelyard.
+William was born on 13 October 1917, the son of John John and Emily Gladys John (nee Morgan), of Rosemarket.
+By 1939 William was working as a lorry driver at HM Docks, Portsmouth.
+He enlisted into the army soon afterwards and served with 112 Battery, 28 Light Anti Aircraft Regiment, Royal Artillery.
+William died at The City Hospital, Nottingham on 23 December 1940.
+The remains of the 23-year-old were conveyed home and he was buried in Rosemarket Congregational Chapelyard.

 Harold Joseph Palmer, Private, 4197594, The Devonshire Regiment.
-Harold was the son of James and Rebecca Palmer, and the husband of Queenie Gwendoline Palmer, of Rosemarket.
-He served with the 1st Battalion, The Devonshire Regiment.
-The battalion was at Imphal, India at the outbreak of war, and fought on the North-West Frontier, and in Ceylon and Burma.
-Harold died in India aged 26, on 7 May 1944, and is buried at Imphal War Cemetery, India.
+Harold was born in 1917, the son of James Palmer and Rebecca Palmer (nee Cousins), of Silver Stream, Freystrop.
+He married Queenie Gwendoline John, of Rosemarket, in 1943, after having enlisted into the army.
+Harold was drafted out to the Far East soon after his marriage and was posted to the 1st Battalion, The Devonshire Regiment, which was attached to the 20th (Indian) Infantry Division.
+Harold died in India on 7 May 1944, during the Battle of Imphal.
+The 26-year-old is buried in Imphal War Cemetery, India.
 Harold is not commemorated on either of the Rosemarket Memorials.

 Those Who Served and Returned, The Great War, 1914-1918